AI-cpu520/power-network/README.md

 # power-network
-#this is code and results of my paper. when it published，i will updata DOI of the paper here.
+#this is data and results of my paper. when it published，i will updata DOI of the paper here.
 #data are upload to data file folder
 #data are upload to data file folder
 #the ranking results are uploda to results folder